Wapiti Siberian Husky Kennels

 on the loss of their beloved Snickers.
 One member of the North

 donations in honour of Snickers, other fans lit memorial candles on the

 internet in Snickers' name and another group began work on a

-decided to donate all funds from the Snickers Memorial to a group
+Fund" and donate all funds in her name to a group

 forever running in lead, watch the Pretty Sled Dogs